 - Keep in mind that what works one day may not be preferred the next in certain phases of the disease progression.
 It is also important to remember not to purchase clothes that you like.
 Rather, keep in mind that what they prefer is more important.
 Try not to inadvertently turn them into a "mini me" because you are trying to be too helpful.
 If they choose something very inappropriate, then gently try to steer them into a different decision.

 - Wearing non-skid socks should replace bathroom slippers, which can easily slide off a loved one's feet.
 A person with Parkinson’s does not always have control of their step, in the upward lift or forward motion.
-This can cause their feet to come out of their slip-ons and result in stumbling or even a fall.
+This can cause their feet to come out of their slip-on shoes and result in stumbling or even a fall.
+Non-skid socks are comfortable and easily available in department stores.
 Keep in mind that falling is a great fear of someone who is unstable on his or her feet.
-This fear actually leads to many other conditions such as choosing to stay in and forfeiting social interaction, which may directly lead to a state of depression.
-Non-skid socks are comfortable and easily available in department stores.
+This fear can lead to other conditions such as depression as a consequence of choosing to stay in and forfeiting social interaction.

 - Wear lightweight, supportive shoes with Velcro closures or elastic shoelaces to make it easy to put on and take off shoes.
 Choose this type of shoe for both safety and comfort reasons.
 If your loved one is comfortable and secure with the fit of their shoes, they are more likely to be willing to go for a walk or participate in other types of physical therapy.